spiroskarathanassis/crossword-web-app/README.md

 ## Description
 This is a Automatic Crossword generator web application.
-Basically, speciallized on filling a theme crossword and follows all the basic known rules.
+Basically, speciallized on filling in a theme crossword grid with words and follows all the basic known rules.

 ## Install